ans-group/docs.ukfast.co.uk/source/network/load-balancers/deploying-changes.md

 If you've made changes since the last deployment but the configuration isn't valid then you will be told what changes need to make to fix the configuration.
 Clicking "Fix Now >" next to the problem will take you directly to the screen needed to make the fix.

-Some reasons that you're configuration maybe invalid include:
+Some reasons that you're configuration may be invalid include:
 * No target groups created
 * No listeners created
 * No target servers added to a target group